Lia Thomas: Swimming career

-Public debate
+Media and political attention

-In 2021, conservative and right-wing media began widely covering Thomas, including Fox News.
+In 2021, conservative media, including Fox News, began widely covering Thomas.
 In early December, anonymous parents of University of Pennsylvania swim team members wrote to the NCAA, seeking for Thomas to be declared ineligible to compete.
-In December 2021, USA Swimming official Cynthia Millen resigned after 30 years in protest of Thomas's eligibility to compete and then appeared on the Fox News show The Ingraham Angle.
+In December 2021, USA Swimming official Cynthia Millen resigned after 30 years in protest against Thomas's eligibility to compete and then she appeared to express her views on the Fox News show The Ingraham Angle.
 In a January 10, 2022, article, The Washington Post wrote, "Thomas has shattered school records and has posted the fastest times of any female college swimmer in two events this season.
 She'll probably be a favorite at the NCAA championships in March, even as people inside and outside the sport debate her place on the pool deck."